Illusive Man: Reception and analysis

+Donald Trump propaganda video

 In April 2016, a propaganda video promoted on various social media channels attracted media attention for its appropriation of audio assets from Mass Effect 2, which included the voice performance of the Illusive Man by Martin Sheen, in an ostensible show of support for the 2016 presidential campaign of Donald Trump.
-The original video, which was uploaded on YouTube and had stylistic similarities to a promotional trailer for Mass Effect 2, was liked and shared on Donald Trump's Twitter and Instagram accounts shortly before it was taken down due to copyright infringement claims by publisher EA, with an issued statement condemning the use of their intellectual property for political campaigns, though the video was still briefly visible on Trump's Twitter account before it was permanently removed.
-Former BioWare staff member Manveer Heir, who had worked on the video game series, expressed bemusement over the propaganda video and said that he "love[s] the idea that Trump may think he's the Illusive Man, who is verifiably the bad guy in the game."
+The original video, which was uploaded on YouTube and had stylistic similarities to a promotional trailer for Mass Effect 2, was liked and shared on Donald Trump's Twitter and Instagram accounts shortly before it was taken down due to copyright infringement claims by publisher Electronic Arts, with an issued statement condemning the use of their intellectual property for political campaigns, though the video was still briefly visible on Trump's Twitter account before it was permanently removed.
+Former BioWare staff member Manveer Heir, who had worked on the video game series, expressed bemusement over the propaganda video and said that he "love[s] the idea that Trump may think he's the Illusive Man, who is verifiably the bad guy in the game".
 Sheen himself was a vocal critic of Trump throughout his tenure as US President.

+Reception

+The Illusive Man was received well, earning accolades for his appearance in Mass Effect 2.
+IGN named him the Best Character of 2010, calling him "[a]n enigma, a crusader, an agent of calm in a vortex of chaos".
+In Giant Bombs Game of the Year 2010 Awards, the Illusive Man earned "Character We'd Most Like To Party With", with the site describing him as someone who prioritizes results over ethical considerations and commending his "singular vision" and "strong personality".
+The Illusive Man has also been featured in several "best video game villain" lists, receiving praise for his uniqueness when compared to other video game antagonists and his manipulative tendencies.
+Martin Sheen's performance earned him a nomination for Best Male Performance at the 2010 Spike Video Game Awards.
+Seth Schiesel from the New York Times singled out Sheen's portrayal as an example of BioWare's superbly evocative and believable voice acting and direction, alluding to the perceived similarities between the Illusive Man and Sheen's character Captain Benjamin L. Willard from the film Apocalypse Now as "a wonderful, delicious riff".
+Andy Burt of GamePro also complimented it, declaring that Sheen "could've sleepwalked through the role [...] and many players wouldn't have noticed".